Last updated on June 14, 2021

 Although it is not known in which year the diamond was stolen from the temple, it somehow found its way to Russia and became the property of a Russian Princess Nadia Vygin-Orlov, after whom the diamond is named, but whose existence is not documented.
 However, it has been reported that there was Princess Nadejda Petrovna Orlov of Russia (3 March 1898 – 21 April 1988) who was the third child of Grand Duke Peter Nikolaevich of Russia and the former Princess Milica of Montenegro.

-In 1932, the diamond reached the United States where it was acquired by a European diamond dealer, J.W.
-Paris from an unknown source.
+In 1932, the diamond reached the United States, where it was acquired by a European diamond dealer, J.W.
+Paris, from an unknown source.
 According to another legend, J.W.
-Paris was the first casualty of the curse, who jumped from a New York City skyscraper, shortly after selling the stone the same year.
-However, there is no record of a jeweller having jumped from a skyscraper in New York, 1932.
+Paris was the first casualty of the curse, who jumped from a New York City skyscraper shortly after selling the stone the same year.
+However, there is no record of a jeweller having jumped from a tower in New York, 1932.

-In 15 years after the first incident, the curse claimed its second and third victims both of which were Russian princesses, who are said to own the Black Orlov diamond in the past, possibly when they were in Russia.
+In 15 years after the first incident, the curse claimed its second and third victims, both of which were Russian princesses, who are said to own the Black Orlov diamond in the past, possibly when they were in Russia.
 Princess Nadia Vyegin Orlov and Princess Leonila Galitsine Bariatinsky committed suicide several months apart in 1947 by jumping from buildings in Rome.
-However, there are no records to show that incidents, moreover, it is documented that Princess Leonila Galitsine Bariatinsky died long before 1947, in 1918 at the age of 102 in Switzerland.
+However, there are no records to show those incidents.
+Moreover, it is documented that Princess Leonila Galitsine Bariatinsky died long before 1947, in 1918 at the age of 102, in Switzerland.

 It is also said that in an attempt to break the curse, an Austrian cutter cleaved the original stone into three pieces, transforming the Black Orlov into a 67.50-carat cushion cut diamond we know today.
 The year in which the operation was performed and the fate of the remaining two pieces remain unknown.